AmelieScha/GraphODEBenchmark/README.md

 $$
 where $\mathbf{D}$ and $\mathbf{A}$ are the degree and adjacency matrices, respectively.

 The model is version of the Fisher-Kolmogorov–Petrovsky–Piskunov equation defined on a discete domain, namely a graph.
+In this case, we will use a Erdos-Renyi random graph of varying size and connection probability.